Solution of Systems of Polynomial Equations by Using Bernstein Expansion

 (76)

-where x 1 and x 2 are vectors of dimension 11 having the Bernstein coefficients of the final residual positions of mass 1 and 2, respectively.
-Similarly, x ̇ 1 and x ̇ 2 hold the coefficients for their velocities.
+where and are vectors of dimension 11 having the Bernstein coefficients of the final residual positions of mass 1 and 2, respectively.
+Similarly, and hold the coefficients for their velocities.

 New states are once again defined by Eqs.
 (60)–(63).
 As the number of control points have increased on splitting the Bernstein coefficients, the number of samples increase to p = 2N + 1 = 11.
 All the Bezier curves (i.e., the residual state curves with respect to stiffness) were split at their midpoints (i.e., at k = 1 or ξ = 0.5).
 Hence, k ( i ) for this scheme of implementation is defined as